quilicicf/markdown-formatter/README.md

 It can also add a ToC in you document, see documentation below.

 It is supposed to be used as a formatter for your markdown.
 Feel free to plug it to your favorite editor.

-I'll do Atom and IntelliJ because they are my editors of choice.
+There are already plugins for [Atom](https://atom.io/packages/markdown-spec-formatter) and [VSCode](https://marketplace.visualstudio.com/items?itemName=quilicicf.markdown-spec-formatter).

-> Note: obviously, this doc is formatted by dog-fooding the package.
+> Note: obviously, this doc is formatted with markdown-formatter.
 Look at npm script `format:readme` in `package.json`.

 ## Use it